IBM/aspera-cli/README.md

 Values in the configuration also follow the [Extended Value Syntax](#extended).

-Note: if the user wants to use the [Extended Value Syntax](#extended) inside the configuration file, using the `config id update` command, the user shall use the `@val:` prefix.
+Note: if the user wants to use the [Extended Value Syntax](#extended) inside the configuration file, using the `config preset update` command, the user shall use the `@val:` prefix.
 Example:

 ```
-ascli config id my_aoc_org set private_key @val:@file:"$HOME/.aspera/ascli/aocapikey"
+ascli config preset set my_aoc_org private_key @val:@file:"$HOME/.aspera/ascli/aocapikey"
 ```

 This creates the [option preset](#lprt):